-- The shares described as "owned" are shares of our common stock directly or indirectly owned by each listed person, rounded up to the nearest whole share.
-Includes RSUs that will vest within 60 days of the Ownership Date. - (3) The calculation of percentages is based upon 150,554,556 shares outstanding on the Ownership Date, plus for each of the individuals listed above the shares subject to RSUs exercisable within 60 days of the Ownership Date, as reflected in the column under the heading "Shares Subject to Options and Stock Units."
-(4) Based solely on information as of December 31, 2020, contained in a Schedule 13G/A filed with the SEC by PRIMECAP Management Company on February 12, - (4) Based solely on information as of December 31, 2020, contained in a Schedule 13G/A filed with the SEC by PRIMECAP Management Company on February 12, 2021, which also indicates that it has sole voting power over 15,443,182 shares and sole dispositive power over 15,822,066 shares. - (5) Based solely on information as of December 31, 2020, contained in a Schedule 13G/A filed with the SEC by BlackRock, Inc. on January 29, 2021, which also indicates that it has sole voting power with respect to 11,672,922 shares and sole dispositive power with respect to 13,419,601 shares. - (6) Based solely on information as of December 31, 2020, contained in a Schedule 13G/A filed with the SEC by The Vanguard Group on February 10, 2021, which also indicates that it has sole dispositive power with respect to 11,213,323 shares, shared voting power with respect to 259,934 shares and shared dispositive power with respect to 638,187 shares. - (7) Mr. Capello ceased to be our Executive Vice President and Chief Financial Officer on August 15, 2020, and separated from the Company on September 15, 2020. - (8) Includes 643,000 shares beneficially owned by funds and accounts managed by Sarissa Capital Management LP, a Delaware limited partnership (Sarissa Capital).
+- The shares described as "owned" are shares of our common stock directly or indirectly owned by each listed person, rounded up to the nearest whole share. - Includes RSUs that will vest within 60 days of the Ownership Date. - The calculation of percentages is based upon 150,554,556 shares outstanding on the Ownership Date, plus for each of the individuals listed above the shares subject (3)to RSUs exercisable within 60 days of the Ownership Date, as reflected in the column under the heading "Shares Subject to Options and Stock Units."

+Based solely on information as of December 31, 2020, contained in a Schedule 13G/A filed with the SEC by PRIMECAP Management Company on February 12, - 2021, which also indicates that it has sole voting power over 15,443,182 shares and sole dispositive power over 15,822,066 shares. - (5) Based solely on information as of December 31, 2020, contained in a Schedule 13G/A filed with the SEC by BlackRock, Inc. on January 29, 2021, which also indicates that it has sole voting power with respect to 11,672,922 shares and sole dispositive power with respect to 13,419,601 shares. - Based solely on information as of December 31, 2020, contained in a Schedule 13G/A filed with the SEC by The Vanguard Group on February 10, 2021, which also (6)indicates that it has sole dispositive power with respect to 11,213,323 shares, shared voting power with respect to 259,934 shares and shared dispositive power with respect to 638,187 shares. - Mr. Capello ceased to be our Executive Vice President and Chief Financial Officer on August 15, 2020, and separated from the Company on September 15, 2020. - Includes 643,000 shares beneficially owned by funds and accounts managed by Sarissa Capital Management LP, a Delaware limited partnership (Sarissa Capital).
 Dr. Denner is the Chief Investment Officer of Sarissa Capital and ultimately controls the funds and accounts managed by Sarissa Capital.
 By virtue of the foregoing, Dr. Denner may be deemed to indirectly beneficially own (as that term is defined in Rule 13d-3 of the Exchange Act) the 643,000 shares that those entities beneficially own.
-Dr. Denner disclaims beneficial ownership of these shares except to the extent of any pecuniary interest therein. - (9) Includes 16,000 shares beneficially owned by Robin Drive, LLC, of which Mr. Pangia's wife is the Trustee.
-Mr. Pangia is retiring from our Board of Directors, effective as of the Annual Meeting. - (10) Includes 28,206 shares held in limited liability companies of which Dr. Papadopoulos is the sole manager. - (11) Includes 688,175 shares held indirectly through trusts, funds, defined benefit plans or limited liability companies.
+Dr. Denner disclaims beneficial ownership of these shares except to the extent of any pecuniary interest therein. - Includes 16,000 shares beneficially owned by Robin Drive, LLC, of which Mr. Pangia's wife is the Trustee.
+Mr. Pangia is retiring from our Board of Directors, effective as of the Annual Meeting. - Includes 28,206 shares held in limited liability companies of which Dr. Papadopoulos is the sole manager. - Includes 688,175 shares held indirectly through trusts, funds, defined benefit plans or limited liability companies.
+(11)